MdSazzadIslam/fetch-app-rn/README.md

 Be sure to have the corresponding SDK for each platform.
 Install app on device:

-For IOS please run bellow command react-native run-ios

-For Android please run bellow command react-native run-android
+react-native run-ios For Android please run bellow command

 License
 MIT